-Also known as Chittor Fort, it is one of the largest forts in Indian and is regarded as the greatest in Rajasthan.
-It sprawls across 700 acres and is most comfortably explored by a vehicle due to its expansive size.
+Also known as Chittor Fort, it is one of the largest forts in India and is regarded as the greatest in Rajasthan.
+It sprawls across 700 acres and is most comfortably explored by vehicle due to its expansive size.
 Chittorgarh Fort is one such monument that depicts the past glories of the Rajput rulers.

 3. Golconda Fort, Hyderabad, Telangana

 Located on the outskirts of Hyderabad, Golconda Fort is famously remembered for the city’s glorious past.
 What sets it apart from other forts is its unique military-style structure and architecture.